Jeffallan/Pelican-With-Pelican/README.md

 pelican content -o `pwd`/docs -s publishconf.py
 ```

-This command generates your static contnet in your /docs folder using your production settings.
+This command generates your static content in your /docs folder using your production settings.

 Then add, commit, and push those changes to your master branch.